mascot6699/Code-X/JS World/React/RxJs/NOTES.md

 - Hot/Cold/Warm Observables
 - A Subject, in contrast to an observable, is simply an observer that's also able to emit values.
 It's both an observable and an observer simultaneously
 - events are received after it is created.
-- Behaviour subject -> BehaviorSubject is a special type of Subject whose only different is that it will emit the last value upon a new observer's subscription.
+- BehaviourSubject => BehaviorSubject is a special type of Subject whose only different is that it will emit the last value upon a new observer's subscription.
+- ReplaySubject => ReplaySubject allows you to dispatch any designated number of values.